fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 }
 ```

 The application still appears to work, but **don't implement components like this!** Never define components inside of other components.
 The method provides no benefits and leads to many unpleasant problems.
 The biggest problems are due to the fact that React treats a component defined inside of another component as a new component in every render.
-This makes it impossible to React to optimize the component.
+This makes it impossible for React to optimize the component.

 Let's instead move the <i>Display</i> component function to its correct place, which is outside of the <i>App</i> component function: